Elevate-Lab/elevate-lab-website/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository is to make Website to help expand the idea!
+This repository is to make Website to help expand the wonderful idea!
-The website will contain information regarding all the wonderful people as well as events associated with the same!🌟 Let's learn and make this. 🌞
+The website will contain information about all the wonderful people as well as events associated with the same!🌟 Let's learn and make this. 🌞

 ## _**Link to Github Pages**_